fatihpolatli/login-spring-mvc/README.md

 - username should be at least 3 characters
 - email should be well formatted
 - password should be at least 7 characters and include uppercase,lowercase,special and numeric characters

+## Requirements
+- java 1.8
+- maven or junit to run tests